Modelling the Blackburn Skua and Roc - Notes for modellers

 WARRIOR MODELS 1/48 - 1990s

 A magnificent 1/48 scale resin and white metal model of the Skua was issued by Warrior models in Poland.
 When this was first released it was at the cutting-edge of what was possible in resin and was very welcome to anyone who wanted to make a model of a Skua, having only had the poor Frog mould available beforehand.
 It has lots of interior detail and the overall lines seem spot on.
 The bomb recess is in the right place, being well aft and not going forward of the main wing spar.
 The windscreen in front of the pilot is triangular, as it should be.
 It has the correct Lewis machine gun for the rear cockpit.
 The wing fillets do not look quite "right" to me, but at least the underpart of the fuselage rear of the bomb recess is curved rather than flat.
 The bomb crutch is slightly the wrong shape.
 The shape of the flaps is incorrect.
-The one thing that lets the kit down, when first released, was the decal sheet included with the kit which was hopeless and seems to have been made for another kit entirely.
+The one thing that lets the kit down is the decal sheet included with the kit which is hopeless.
+It offers only one scheme for a Skua, but gets the serial number wrong, L2723 was never a serial number for a Skua (it was actually a Fairey Swordfish).
+All the other markings on the decal sheet are for other Boulton Paul Defiants!
 However, Warrior then bought out an add-on replacement set of decals (cat No D 48001) which was excellent and enabled a whole range of different Skuas (and Rocs) to be represented.

 Dujin 1/72 RESIN (2000s ???)